-In 2012, a class action lawsuit was brought by victims of the experiments and their families and filed against the United States and others.
+The victims of the experiments and their families brought a class action lawsuit in 2012 against the United States and others (the “Class Action”).
 The lawsuit was dismissed on grounds of governmental immunity.
 The Rockefeller Foundation was never named in that suit, nor did the Foundation’s name ever appear in any of the filings.

-The lawsuit recently filed in Baltimore against The Rockefeller Foundation seeks improperly to assign “guilt by association” in the absence of compensation from the United States federal government.
+In the absence of compensation from the United States federal government, in 2015, the plaintiffs filed a lawsuit in the U.S. District Court for the District of Maryland against The Rockefeller Foundation improperly seeking to assign “guilt by association”.
 The persons who actually designed and conducted the experiments, and whose activities are discussed at length in the Presidential Commission Report, were led by Dr. John Cutler of the USPHS and had absolutely no relation whatsoever with The Rockefeller Foundation.
-In the absence of a connection to The Rockefeller Foundation, the lawsuit attempts to connect the Foundation to the experiments through misleading characterizations of relationships between the Foundation and individuals who were in some way associated with the experiments.
+This lawsuit sought to connect the Foundation to the experiments through misleading characterizations of relationships between the Foundation and individuals who had significant governmental roles in entities associated with the experiments.

-The complaint alleges that Dr. Thomas Parran approved the experiments as Surgeon General of the United States, at a time when he also sat on the Board of Trustees of the Rockefeller Foundation.
-There is absolutely no evidence that the Foundation or its Board—or Dr. Parran in his capacity as a member of the Board—had any connection whatsoever with the experiments.
-The class action accusing the Surgeon General of responsibility for the experiments was dismissed in 2012.
+- The Surgeon General of the United States, Dr. Thomas Parran, approved the experiments at a time when he also sat on the Board of Trustees of the Rockefeller Foundation.
+There is absolutely no evidence that the Foundation or its Board, or Dr. Parran in his capacity as a member of the Board, had any connection whatsoever with the experiments.

-The complaint also alleges that Dr. Fred Soper, who was on paid leave from The Rockefeller Foundation, served as director of the Pan American Sanitary Bureau (PASB), with responsibility for all of Central and South America.
+- The Director of the Pan American Sanitary Bureau (PASB) with responsibility for all of Central and South America during the time of the experiments, Dr. Fred Soper, was on paid leave from The Rockefeller Foundation.
 The PASB was used by the USPHS as a pass-through entity for the funding of the Guatemala experiments.
-But the Foundation had no knowledge of the experiments in Guatemala, nor did it control or have responsibility for Dr. Soper’s personal and professional actions in his capacity as Director of the PASB.
-The class action accusing the Director of the PASB of responsibility for the experiments was dismissed in 2012.
+However, The Rockefeller Foundation had no knowledge of the experiments in Guatemala, nor did it control or have responsibility for Dr. Soper’s personal and professional actions in his capacity as Director of the PASB.